Optimal Time-Adaptivity for Parabolic Problems: Optimality of the adaptive time stepping

 \subsection{Inf-sup stability}

-The scheme above is a modification of the standard Crank-Nicolson scheme, which is inf-sup stable only under a CFL condition.
-The reason for this is that the Crank-Nicolson scheme does not \emph{see} $\mathcal{O}(1)$-amplitude oscillations over the whole time interval (it is easy to construct a function in $\SS^1(\TT;V)$ that is $\mathcal{O}(1)$ in the maximum norm but has vanishing integral mean on each element).
-In the present scheme, the non-symmetric (from the element in time point of view) modification with the point evaluation at $t_{T+1}$ will dampen such oscillations sufficiently fast.
+The Radau IIA schemes above can be seen as an extension of the standard Crank-Nicolson scheme, which is inf-sup stable only under a CFL condition~\cite{infsup}.
+The reason for this is that the Crank-Nicolson scheme is not $L$-stable and hence does not \emph{see} $\mathcal{O}(1)$-amplitude oscillations over the whole time interval (it is easy to construct a function in $\SS^1(\TT;V)$ that is $\mathcal{O}(1)$ in the maximum norm but has vanishing integral mean on each element).
+The Radau IIA schemes on the other hand are $L$-stable.
+One could argue that the non-symmetric (from the element in time point of view) modification with the point evaluation at $t_{T+1}$ will dampen such oscillations sufficiently fast.
 This behavior is quantified in the next theorem.
 While the implicit Euler scheme would have the same property, we could not find a way to realize it as an inf-sup stable Galerkin method with ansatz and test spaces that are nested under mesh refinement.

-\begin{theorem} Let $V$ be defined as above (infinite dimensional $V$ is allowed) and let $\TT$ be a moderately graded time-mesh with $g_0$ from~\eqref{eq:graded} sufficiently close to one.
+\begin{theorem} Let $V$ be defined as above and let $\TT$ be a moderately graded time-mesh with $g_0$ from~\eqref{eq:graded}.
 Then, there exists $c_0>0$ such that

-The constant $c_0$ is independent of $\TT$. \end{theorem} We postpone the proof of Theorem~\ref{thm:infsup} to the end of the section.
-Although the optimality result in Theorem~\ref{thm:optimal_timestepping} holds only for finite dimensional $V$, the method is well-posed even for infinite dimensional spaces.
-To show that, we require non-degeneracy. \begin{lemma} Let $\TT$ be a moderately graded time-mesh with $g_0$ from~\eqref{eq:graded} sufficiently close to one.
-For all $(v,w) \in \YY_\TT \times H \setminus \{0\}$, there exists $u \in \XX_\TT$ such that